-Posted April 17th, 2015 by Kelley
+Posted April 11th, 2022 by SimpliSafe

-Eliminate Common Factors:
+Eliminate Common Factors

-Select a Better PIN:
+How to Select a Better PIN:

 Your PIN is an important layer of your home’s security.
 Be smart when you choose your PIN, and anyone trying to guess it won’t stand a chance.
-Your home is safe and secure when you know you’re the only person who can access it.
+Your home is safe and secure when you know you (and your family) are the only people who can access it.